-When deciding whether to apply to a top JD/MBA program, prospective candidates should keep these eight key considerations in mind while evaluating the costs and benefits related to obtaining this degree:
+When deciding whether to apply to a top JD/MBA program, prospective candidates should keep these eight key considerations in mind to understand the costs and benefits of obtaining this degree:

 1. Cross-Functional and Complementary Skill Set